GRADING for Impact

 Grading Actions Must Align With Research

-Professional Development for Grading GRE4T Learners
+Professional Development for Grading for Impact©

 Transform your grading and assessment practices into powerful tools for student success When we implement a grading system that prioritizes completion and compliance and penalizes students who take risks, we disrupt the learning journey—not further it.
 It’s time to align how we grade with what we know from research works best and help move learning forward for all students.